 What Is Stakeholder Engagement?

-Stakeholder engagement is the systematic process of identifying, analysing, planning, prioritising, and implementing actions intended to engage and influence stakeholders.
+It is the systematic process of identifying, analysing, planning, prioritising, and implementing actions intended to engage and influence stakeholders engagement.
 Its goals are to simplify stakeholder communications and ensure that communication resources are used efficiently and effectively.

 Stakeholder Engagement vs Stakeholder Management